zachvalenta/jvns.ca/content/post/2018-12-09-how-do-you-document-a-tech-project-with-comics-.markdown

    explanations for their illustrators** -- I've seen a few really adorable tech comics that I don't find useful or clear at all.
 I'd love to see more people do a better job of this.
 What's the point of having an adorable illustration if it doesn't teach anyone anything? :)
+3. Draw it yourself :).
+This is what I do, obviously. stick figures are okay!

 Most people seem to use method #2 -- I'm not actually aware of any tech folks who have done commissioned comics (though I'm sure it's happened!).
-I think it's a great option and I'd love to see more folks do it.
+I think method #2 is a great option and I'd love to see more folks do it.
+Paying illustrators is really fun!